catseye/Wanda/README.md

 Basics
 ------

-    -> Functionality "Run Wanda program" is implemented by -> shell command "lua src/wanda.lua %(test-body-file)"

-    -> Functionality "Trace Wanda program" is implemented by -> shell command "lua src/wanda.lua --trace 15 %(test-body-file)"

-    -> Functionality "Run Wanda program" is implemented by -> shell command "python impl/wanda.py/src/wanda.py %(test-body-file)"

-    -> Functionality "Trace Wanda program" is implemented by -> shell command "python impl/wanda.py/src/wanda.py --trace %(test-body-file) | head -n 15"

     -> Tests for functionality "Run Wanda program"

 A Wanda program is a string of symbols.
-Each symbol consist of one or more non-whitespace characters.
+Each symbol consists of one or more non-whitespace characters.
 In the string, symbols are separated by whitespace.

 Here is a legal Wanda program.
 (The `===>` is not part of the program;